-The financial statements of Cadent Services Limited have been prepared on the going concern basis under the historical cost basis and modified to include certain items at fair value where applicable.
+The financial statements of Cadent Services Limited have been prepared on a historical cost basis and modified to include certain items at fair value where applicable.
 Items included in the financial statements are measured using the currency of the primary economic environment in which the company operates (the 'functional currency').
 The financial statements are presented in pounds sterling which is also the company's functional currency.